SamShowalter/CAMeLeon/README.md

 <img align="left" src="images/canniballs_screenshot.png" alt="Canniballs Screenshot"  border=0 width=500 />

 Canniballs is built to facilitate effective learning by the agent.
-A base negative reward is provided at each timestep to encourage movement in the agent.
-If food is consumed, a base reward is added to it.
-If the agent consumes an opponent, it receives a large reward proportional to the power score of the opponent.
+A base negative reward is provided at each timestep in which agent is still to encourage movement.
+If food is consumed, a base reward is received.
+If the agent consumes an opponent successfully, it receives a large reward proportional to the power score of the opponent.

-However, if it attempts to consume an opponent more powerful than itself, it incurs a large negative reward proportional to the difference in the agent's power score and the canniball opponents.
+However, if it attempts to consume an opponent more powerful than itself, it incurs a large negative reward proportional to the difference in the agent's power score and that off the canniball opponent.
 This penalizes the agent less if it attempts to consume an opponent only slightly more powerful than itself.
 If the agent fails to consume an opponent, it itself is consumed and the episode terminates.

 Lastly, if an object is ever trapped, it either remains still until it is freed or attempts a random motion to an arbitrary adjacent cell.
 In practice, this occurs rarely.
 The goal of this environment is to investigate the competency and certainty/interestingness of an agent in a simple environment that must conditionally prioritize its objectives.
 What can be consumed changes over time, leading to non-trivial strategy and tactics.
-In benchmark tests on a 2018 Macbook, the 22x22 environment can cycle at roughly 1200 FPS.
+In benchmark tests on a 2018 Macbook, the 12x12 environment can cycle at roughly 2600 FPS.

 ------------
 <img src="images/canniballs_win.gif" alt="Canniballs Win GIF" align="right" border =0 width=390 />

-To the right is a gif of a trained DQN agent in a small Canniballs environment achieving the goal with high precision.
+To the right is a gif of a trained DQN agent in a small, easy Canniballs environment, achieving the goal with high precision.
 Note that although the agent does not completely maintain the correct semantic order of consumption (eating all weak canniballs first, then moving to next strongest) it generally does reflect the correct ordering.

 Moreover, though given no explicit reward signal for efficiency (agent is not penalized explicitly for taking its time) is given, the agent expresses a clear preference for canniballs in its immediate proximity and will temporarily abandon a chase if the agent is proving too difficult to catch.

 Though simple, this demonstration also depicts the agents ability to quickly flip between "chase" and "flee", sometimes conducting both at the same time.
-For example, the red Canniball gives chase when the agent comes close looking for food.
+For example, the red Canniball gives chase when the agent comes close during its search for food.
 As it approaches, the agent zig-zags around to evade the Canniballs while also consuming weaker opponents and food.
 Afterwards, the agent then ceases evasion and attacks the read Canniball directly.
-Furthermore, all of this is completed in a very time efficient manner.
+Furthermore, all of this is completed quickly and efficiently.

 <a name = "artifacts"></a>
 # Cameleon Artifacts